boulevardaed/bbShoppingAppChallenge/README.md

 Challenges
 ----

-  - At first need to find a way to update listview after AsyncTask is finished.
-Have tried several ways including setting global variables.
-Finally use BroadcastReceiver to receive intent from onPostExecute
+  - At first I needed to find a way to update listview after AsyncTask was finished.
+I tried several ways including setting global variables.
+Finally I used BroadcastReceiver to receive intent from onPostExecute
-  - This is my first time to implement images downloading in custom listview.
-There're several options: <br>1.
-Download them first into a list, then pass to list view adapter. <br>2.
+  - This is my first time I have implemented images downloading in custom listview.
+There're several options initially: <br>1.
+Download them first into a list, then pass it to list view adapter. <br>2.
 When scrolling the list view, download the image if the item appears on the screen (AsyncTask in adapter). <br>3.
 Use 3rd party library.
-Finally choose the second option.
+Finally I chose the second option.
   - Not very skillful to parse JSON data, especially when the level is deep.
-  - Also my first time to use HttpResponseCache.
-Come up with several ways to eliminate redundant data request, like using SQLite and passing data through intent.
-Finally find this class in Android documentation.
+  - Also this is my first time I have used HttpResponseCache.
+I come up with several ideas to eliminate redundant data request, like using SQLite and passing data through intent.
+Finally I found this class in Android documentation.

 Current progress
 ----